 4. They must have a chance for role-play

-5. There are preferable different similar toys.
+5. There are preferable different similar toys present.
 For example: several rattles ; dolls ; cars ; enough dress up clothes.
 Or a toy that they can work with together like a doll-house, a garage, a sand funnel, a bucket.

 Not all children show Empathy in the same way.
-But with Empathy comes action for the one in need.
+From Empathy may follow an action for the one in need.
+This is their expression of their empathy.

 For young children the action they take can be: